Ethan Robson: Milton Keynes Dons

 On 15 June 2022, Robson's former loan club Milton Keynes Dons announced he would be returning to the club on a permanent basis effective 1 July 2022 following his release from Blackpool.
 On 17 May 2024, the club said he would be released in the summer when his contract expired.

 Carlisle United

 On 25 June 2024, EFL League Two club Carlisle United announced they had signed Robson on a two-year deal.
 Robson would miss the start of the season with a hamstring injury which was reported to keep him out of action for roughly 3 months.

 Gateshead (loan)

 On 27 March 2025, Robson joined National League side Gateshead on loan for the remainder of the season.
 On 29 March, Robson made his debut for the Tynesiders, starting in a league game away to Barnet.
 The following week, Robson scored his first goal for Gateshead in a home win over Dagenham & Redbridge.

+South Shields (loan)

+On 23 January 2026, Robson joined National League North club South Shields on loan for the remainder of the season.
+On 9 May 2026, Carlisle announced that Robson would leave in the summer.